Strategy

 Best release-day strategy is no release-day strategy.

-The option contract removes drop-day risk entirely.
-We queue at a Swatch boutique on your behalf and ship the watch worldwide.
+Our sourcing waitlist takes the drop-day scramble off your plate.
+We queue at a Swatch boutique on your behalf, confirm a market-based resale price, and ship the watch worldwide.